Turistas poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to The group chooses to go to an isolated beach bar with Kiko and other locals, leaving their safety zone and entering the deeper Brazilian wilderness., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The group wakes up robbed of everything - passports, money, belongings.
+Significantly, this crucial beat The group wakes up robbed of everything - passports, money, belongings.
 The false paradise reveals itself as a trap.
 Stakes escalate from inconvenience to survival., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Alex realizes they must navigate the underwater cave system to escape.
 They choose to dive into the unknown rather than wait for death., demonstrating the transformation achieved throughout the journey.